Active vs. Passive

 Thus, fees are typically much lower than active funds.
 The most famous index fund is the S&P 500.
 The screen is simple.
 Invest in the stocks of the 500 largest companies in the US proportionately to their relative sizes.

 There is no debate about whether Apple is better than Google or if Verizon is better than Sprint.
 An S&P 500 index fund buys the 500 largest companies proportionately.
 It’s a screener, not an in-depth research project.

-Since most US stock markets consist of these large companies, investing in an S&P 500 fund (like SPY) will get you invested in about 80% of the US stock market.
-When investors say they are buying the market, they mean buying most of the stock market through an index fund, usually implying the United States stock market, and usually means an S&P 500 fund like SPY.
+Since most US stock markets consist of these large companies, investing in an S&P 500 fund gets you invested in about 80% of the market.
+When investors say they buy the market, they mean buying most of the stock market through an index fund.
+Usually implying the US stock market and an S&P 500 fund like SPY.

 If index funds are better, shouldn’t we all invest in those?